People Touch On The Best "Pushed To The Edge" Revenge They've Ever Done

 If I shave before PT, I have a 5-o’clock shadow by noon and a full beard by end-of-day.
 Plus, I figure if there is going to be a part of the day where my hair is a bit long, I figure when it’s dark out is the best time.

+One morning, during PT, one of the instructors pulls me aside and asks if I shaved that morning.
 I told him what was going on and explained my reasoning.
 He doesn’t accept this, and he writes me a “counseling statement.”
 In this context, a counseling statement is a formal reprimand that unless you get a bunch of them, they don’t really matter.

 That said, because I was in a school setting, this counseling statement took me out of the running for the Army equivalent of valedictorian.
 This aggravated me, because I had perfect scores up to the point and spent a lot of time helping the other soldiers because I didn’t really need the practice myself.

 I get told I have to shave every day before PT.
 I listen to them, and just like I had warned, I start ending the day with too much hair.
 I get ANOTHER counseling statement (If you get 3 counseling statements during this training you get kicked out) for “not shaving.”

+I made my case to my instructors, and once again, they didn’t care.
+They told me to maintain a professional appearance; I had to shave 4 TIMES A DAY.
 Which is ridiculously insane and would ruin my face.
 I tell them this, and they say that without a medical shaving profile (medical exemption) that I have to shave 4 times.

 Finally, we come to the malicious compliance (almost).
 Shaving profiles are fairly common in the Army but are almost always only given to black guys.
 Black people get bad bumps and razor burn on their faces more often than caucasian people for reasons that I don’t know and haven’t bothered to look up.

-To give you an idea of the rarity of caucasian people with shaving profiles, over my more than a decade of service, I saw a total of…
+To give you an idea of the rarity of caucasian people with shaving profiles, over my more than a decade of service, I saw a total of… ZERO caucasian people with shaving profiles.
+Until…

-I call my home unit and request to speak with a medic.
-I tell him what’s happening, and he writes and e-mails me a profile stating that I can have facial hair below a certain length (I think it was 1/8th of an inch) due to my skin condition.
+I tell him what’s happening, and he writes and e-mails me a profile stating that I can have f****l hair below a certain length (I think it was 1/8th of an inch) due to my skin condition.
+On some people, that much hair isn’t crazy, but with my thick dark hair, it’s very obvious.

 I go to PT in the morning, not shaven, and get pulled aside again.
 I get asked if I shaved, I say “no” and pull out my shaving profile.
 The guy reads it, hands it back, clearly upset, and says “ok.”
 The entire day and the rest of the training, I get confused and angry looks from leadership.